ArjanCodes/examples/code_roast/README.md

 - Change DOIRequest and PubIDRequest to functions as well and put them together in fetch.py.
 - Simplify PDFScraper by removing all the instance variables and let the data use files (hardcoded in the class for now, will improve config in the next part)

 In the next part, I'm going to cleanup the scraper code and use a better mechanism for dealing with configuration settings.
 Thanks again to the sponsor, Tabnine - check them out via one of the links in the description.
 If you enjoyed this video, give it a like, this really helps promote my channel on YouTube, and subscribe if you enjoy my content.
-Thanks for watching, take care and see you next week!
+If you want to watch another data science code refactoring like this, check out this video.
+Thanks for watching, take care and see you next time!

 ---